thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 Hopefully this clears up the confusion and saves you from chasing unnecessary “DIY fixes.”.

 Thanks for reading — and have an awesome day :)

->**UPDATE, 19th of November 2025**: I have created a remediation you can use to monitor your devices are running with the updated secure boot certificate.
-You can find it [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Remediations/Check%20SecureBoot%20Certificates/Detect-SecureBootCerts.ps1).